 simulation of metabolic and genetic networks, data analysis

 including microarray and quantitative trait loci

-Dr. Hageman Blair joined the department of Biostatistics in the Fall of 2011.
+Rachael Hageman Blair, PhD joined the department of Biostatistics in the Fall of 2011.
 She graduated from Case Western Reserve University in 2007 with a PhD in Mathematics.
 Her graduate work focused on the development of integrated numerical and statistical methods for mathematical models of metabolic systems.
-Her postdoctoral training was in statistical genetics at The Jackson Laboratory.
+Hageman Blair's postdoctoral training was in statistical genetics at the Jackson Laboratory.
 The focus of her research was in methodology development for genotype-phenotype inference with applications to complex traits in mouse genetics.
 In addition to her methodological research, she has a number of collaborative publications, which involve the application of bioinformatics and data mining techniques to analyze high-throughput data.
 Her primary research interests center around modeling complex social and biological systems.